jiripospisil/jpospisil.com/posts/2023-05-25-writing-shell-scripts-in-nushell.md

 Hm!
 ```

-The cat command fails, the wc command succeeds but doesn’t receive any data.
+The cat command fails, the wc command succeeds but doesn't receive any data.
 And
 crucially, the next line is still executed.
 The default behavior in Bash is the
 same but we can change it.